 So, how do you find a good inspector?

-Call a few inspectors, compare their rates, find out who can schedule the inspection appointment quickly.
+Call a few inspectors, compare their rates, find out who can schedule the inspection appointment quickly, and check their reviews.
 It’s best to hire inspectors that can do specialization inspections as well such as mold, flood, and infestations by annoying pests.

 While you’re at the inspection…

 You will need to sign a contract or paperwork with the inspector noting what the inspector will be inspecting.
 It’s just common practice and covers their liability as well as giving you an idea what to expect during the inspection.
 During the inspection you can ask about things that may concern you and take note on what repairs that will need to be done.
-You will be able to figure out what terms you can negotiate with the seller in order to either get the issue fixed or lower the sales price so that you can take care of it with your extra funds.
+In order to complete the report, most inspectors expect payment at the appointment.

 What does inspections cover?